Effort to elect UW trustees fails introduction in House

 House Bill 83 would have reduced trustee terms from six to four years, and would have reduced the board from 12 to eight trustees.
 It also could have done away with the political party quota that restricts how many members of a major political party can be on the board.

-Under the dead bill’s proposed schem, the two candidates receiving the most votes from each of Wyoming’s seven appointment districts would represent the electorate’s choice for trustee candidates.
+Under the dead bill’s proposed schema, the two candidates receiving the most votes from each of Wyoming’s seven appointment districts would represent the electorate’s choice for trustee candidates.

 A statewide election to determine two candidates for the board chair would take place simultaneously.
 The governor would then select one candidate from each district, as well as a statewide chair, from the choices provided by the people of Wyoming.